kojikawrites/kojikawrites.github.io/docs/_posts/2024-09-23-Love-Is-In-The-Air-Outline.md

 ---
 layout: post
-title:  "A Romantic Outline:"
+title:  "Love is in the Air - A Romantic Outline:"
-categories: writing
+categories: writing, outline
 author: K°
 tags: writing, outline
 ---